It appears I can only manage posting once a week these days. I guess one long post is better than nothing!

 We also identified the Author's Purpose referring to last week's board.
 I finally got a better picture.

 Then I asked the students to try using the same story map to plan their own narrative.
 I explained that a narrative can be fictional or personal and I let them decide which type they wanted to write.
+You can download the anchor pieces and the story elements sheet {here} for FREE.

 I also introduced the writing process this week using my posters.